dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 for Python, but I've decided to try and let `vim-ale` use the location list for several reasons:

-* I've heard about the location list for quite some time, but I never actually use it, so I was curious and wanted to know if it could fit in my workflow.
+* I've heard about the location list for quite some time, but I'd never actually use it, so I was curious and wanted to know if it could fit in my workflow.
-* I already use the quickfix window with `:grep` and other tools and I did not like having it replaced by `vim-ale` all the time.
+* I already used the quickfix window with `:grep` and other tools and I did not like having it replaced by `vim-ale` all the time.

 ## Custom mappings